-Each month, we feature select National Health Observances (NHOs) that highlight important health issues affecting the nation.
+Each month, we feature select National Health Observances (NHOs) that align with our mission to improve health across the nation.
 In December we’re raising awareness about the ongoing fight against HIV/AIDS and the importance of getting the flu vaccine.

-Every year on the first of December, the National AIDS Trust sponsors World AIDS day to raise awareness, show support for people living with HIV, and unite in the fight against HIV.
-Use the 2021 World AIDS Day campaign assets to spread the word about HIV with your networks.
-You can also share our MyHealthfinder resources on getting tested for HIV and talking to the doctor about HIV testing.
-And don’t forget to track on the Healthy People 2030 objectives related to reducing sexually transmitted infections and improving access to quality STI care.
+Every year, on December 1, the National AIDS Trust recognizes World AIDS Day to raise awareness, show support for people living with HIV/AIDS, and unite in the fight against the virus.
+Encourage others in your network to “Rock the Ribbon” and spread the word about HIV using the 2022 World AIDS Day campaign assets.
+This year’s theme is “Putting Ourselves to the Test: Achieving Equity to End HIV” — check out HIV.gov for various resources to bring awareness to your community.
+You can also share our MyHealthfinder resources on getting tested for HIV and talking to a doctor about HIV testing.
+And be sure to check out Healthy People 2030 to learn about objectives focused on reducing sexually transmitted infections and improving accessing quality care.

-We hope you’ll use our resources to promote these important observances on your channels.
-Together, we can work toward a healthier nation.
+We hope you’ll use these resources to promote important NHOs on your channels.
+Together we can improve health in communities across the United States.